When Caregivers Strike

 “You four look like a buncha buzzards waitin’ to finish me off.
 Come here woman,” he said to my gram.
 She climbed into bed with him, the 250 lb. cattle hand whittled down to 150 by cancer, and he spooned her.
 His nose burrowed in her thick, coarse, short white hair, his arm pulling her close.
 I’ll never forget that tableau.
 Man and wife.
 Grandpa Rusty still a man even if he was wearing a diaper.
 Men are men until they are no more.

 My grandma, at 99, begins her slow descent.
 She’s in diapers now.
 I helped put them on her last night.
-Helped her caregiver transfer her from her wheelchair into her hospital bed.
+Helped Lola, one of her caregivers, transfer her from her wheelchair into her hospital bed.
 She’s still at home and comfortable.
-She goes in and out a bit and wants to control everything, which can be frustrating. ”Shannon?
+She goes in and out a bit and wants to control everything, which can be frustrating.
+“Shannon?
 Are you going to bed?
 Where will you sleep?
 In the den?
 With me?
 Are you leaving?
-You should go to bed.” ”Shannon, are you eating?
+You should go to bed.”
+“Shannon, are you eating?
 If you open the refrigerator be sure to close it.
 Did you close it?
 Is it closed?
 Why do I hear the refrigerator humming like it’s open?
 Are you still eating?”

 I’m impatient.
 Get me back to my technology.
 My Facebook.
 My Twitter.
 My blog.
 My instant gratification.
 Get me back to sunshine and exercise and dancing and shopping and watching my kids in a play.
 Get me back to party throwing, chicken roasting, gin tippling, lovemaking, minivan racing.
 Get me out of the tiny world of a diminishing life.